-- 25.2.1 A player holding Diaspora (30.14) may either build a city in, or populate up to the population limit, any completely empty area on the map, provided he could trace a path (however long) from an area with his units to the target area. - 25.2.2 When tracing this path the player may not trace over land areas containing enemy units.
-Water and land components in the same area are considered two different areas for this purpose.
+- 25.2.1 A player holding Diaspora (30.14) may either build a city in, or populate up to the population limit, any completely empty area on the map, provided he could trace a path (however long) from an area with his units to the target area. - 25.2.2 When tracing this path the player may not trace over the land component of any area containing enemy units.